Applications are now being accepted for our 2023 market season!

 New applicants will be interviewed by phone so the vendor selection team can learn more about their business and food service background.
 Applicants may be asked to submit samples of their products for the team to evaluate.
 (Please do not submit samples until requested to do so.)

 The Fishers Farmers Market strives to be an accelerator for local food entrepreneurs to grow new businesses.
 It is not our intent to penalize concession and/or prepared food vendors for being successful, but our goal is to provide opportunities and support for emerging food producers rather than larger, well-established businesses.
 The reality is that some food businesses are simply too big for the farmers market.
 We generally do not approve vendors with more than one brick-and-mortar (retail) location and prefer to provide market space to vendors who do not have retail stores.

 Other vendor selection criteria include:

-- For prepared foods, we prefer vendors who prepare their products in a commercial kitchen over home-based vendors, to better ensure the health and safety of our customers.
+- For prepared foods, vendors must prepare their products in a commercial kitchen to better ensure the health and safety of our customers